 - Fly-aheads: Velocity Gold members can check-in at the Virgin reception desk to see if it’s possible for the primary member and up to 3 guests to fly on an earlier flight.
 Ensure you have carry-on only luggage.
 Some ticket classes are precluded.

 - Priority Baggage: Velocity Gold baggage will have priority coming off the carousel.

 - Complimentary Partnerships:

-- Guaranteed Economy Reward Seats: Once a year, those holding Velocity Gold status are able to redeem 4 seats return in Economy to any destination in Australia on Virgin.
+- Guaranteed Economy Reward Seats: Once a year, those holding Velocity Gold status are able to redeem 4 seats return in economy to any destination in Australia on Virgin (conditions and limitations apply).
 You’ll need to book six months in advance and can pay using points or points and pay.

 - Points Bonuses:

-- Cover-More, Airport Parking, Brunel Limousines, Virgin Australia Holidays and Cruisepilot offer a 75% points bonus on top of base points earnings.
+- Cover-More, Looking4Parking and Cruisepilot offer a 75% points bonus on top of base points earnings.

 Platinum Velocity status

 Once you’ve hit Velocity Platinum status, you’ll enjoy the highest tier of perks available in the program.
 Platinum unlocks a range of useful travel benefits that could have you travelling in style.
-In particular you may find real value in Hilton HHonors Diamond status and a companion membership.
+In particular, you may find real value in Hilton Honors Diamond status and a companion membership.